The Myopia Epidemic

 Ortho K can be thought of as the vision equivalent of dental braces.
 Ortho K lenses are worn at night and gently reshape the surface of the cornea while sleeping.
 In the morning, the lenses are removed and eliminate the need for daytime glasses or contact lenses!
 This is ideal for active kids who are involved in sports and other activities.
 Ortho K lenses are worn nightly to maintain the effect.
 Studies show that myopia progression is slowed an average of 40-60% with this method.
 Ortho K lenses can be worn by children as young as 7-10 years of age.
 The safety and efficacy of Ortho K lenses has been well documented.

 - Soft Dual-Focus Contact Lenses:

-Ortho K and multifocal soft contact lenses such as MiSight are both excellent optical treatments for children with myopia.
-Both are very effective at slowing the worsening of their eyesight, and certainly more beneficial than wearing regular single-vision glasses.
+Ortho K and MiSight are both excellent treatment options for children with myopia.
+Both are very effective at slowing the worsening of their eyesight, and certainly more beneficial than wearing regular single vision glasses.

-The option that is best for your child will depend on a number of factors: Prescription (level of myopia and astigmatism), eye shape, pupil size, eye sensitivity, the child and parents’ motivation, assessing risk, personal hygiene, compliance, lifestyle and sporting activities, and ease of use.
+The option that is best for your child will depend on a number of factors: level of myopia and astigmatism, eye shape, pupil size, eye sensitivity, the child and parents’ motivation, personal hygiene, compliance, lifestyle and sporting activities, and ease of use.
 For full article at My Kids Vision by the Myopia Profile Click Here…

 Some children with myopia may not meet the specific FDA criteria for the above methods or may be unable to wear contact lenses.
 In these cases, atropine therapy eye drops may be considered.